 • Kenneth Woods Portfolio Management Program: A select group of undergraduate finance students receive hands-on training in investment management by working with a real-life portfolio of more than $2 million.

-• Building Engineering: Students analyze a building’s structural properties and requirements while considering such things as energy efficiency and indoor air quality.
+• Building Engineering: Students design and analyze a building’s structural properties and requirements while considering such things as energy efficiency and indoor air quality.